-Find here high-quality reproductions of antique picture frames for sale Made in Italy in several shapes, styles, and finishings.
-Any model displayed on the site is a replica of an authentic frame.
-Our mission is delivering to a vast community of customers antique looking frames for paintings personalized for each artwork.
+Find high-quality reproductions of antique picture frames for sale Made in Italy.
+We offer several shapes, styles, and finishings accordingly.
+Any model displayed is a replica of an authentic frame.
+In fact, our mission is delivering to a vast community of customers antique looking frames for paintings personalized for each artwork.
 We provide them with three different category prices so that you can go for the category you have the budget for.

-Antique frames for painting are hard to find?
-Yes, it is not an easy task fo find the perfect antique frame with the right size for your painting.
-You can search for ages before you find the sight size of an authentic old frame matching the measures of your artwork.
-But what about finishing, style, and shape?
-Was really that kind of old frame what you were looking for?
-That’s very unlikely to happen!
+Antique frames for paintings are hard to find?
+Yes, it is not easy to find the perfect antique frame with the right size for your artwork.
+You could have to search for ages before you would find the sight size of an authentic old frame matching the measures of your painting.
+Even when you found the size, what about finishing, style, and shape?
+Would it be exactly the kind of old frame you had in mind?
+I don’t think so, that’s very unlikely to happen!

-Because of the scarcity of fine authentic antique picture frames with the right size for paintings, Master carvers and Master Gilders still exist at the beginning of the XXI century to create reproduction frames.
-With a great care and a vast knowledge of the ancient techniques, skillful framers are still able to realize reproductions of antique picture frames worth as the originals.
+Because of the scarcity of antique picture frames with the right size for paintings, carvers and gilders still exist nowadays to create reproduction frames.
+With great care and knowledge of the ancient techniques, skillful framers can realize reproductions of antique picture frames worth as the originals.

-If you own a beautiful artwork and you want to frame it with a nice old frame, we strongly encourage you to go for one of our beautiful replicas of antique frames.
-You can select one between our vast collection!
-You will find on the website more than 150 models presented by high-quality photos and detailed descriptions.
-Personalize our models as you prefer and choose among the several finishings we are offering to customers.
+If you own a beautiful artwork and you want to frame it with a lovely old frame, we strongly encourage you to go for one of our replicas of antique frames.
+You can select it from our vast collection!
+You will find more than 150 models presented by high-quality photos and detailed descriptions.
+Personalize them as you prefer and choose among the finishings.

 Follow the link below to see our most expensive reproductions, specially made for important artworks.
 You will find them split per era, region, and style.

-We spent several years figuring out how to create a collection of custom antique picture frames available for a very reasonable price!
+We spent years figuring out how to create a collection of custom antique picture frames available for a reasonable price!

-We have achieved our goal studying new techniques that allow us to realize exclusive reproduction frames saving time and expensive materials.
+We have achieved our goal by studying new techniques that allow us to realize unique reproduction frames saving time and expensive materials.
 Click below to see our achievements.

-Our catalog displays together with cheap antique looking frames a considerable number of cheap modern wood picture frames for interior decoration.
-They are particularly suitable for architects and interior designers as they usually deal with contemporary interiors.
-We manufacture modern moulding frames by semi-industrial techniques to achieve a massive production at a very affordable price.
+The catalog displays a considerable number of cheap modern wood picture frames for interior decoration.
+They are suitable for architects and interior designers because we apply industrial techniques to achieve a massive production at a low price.

 There is no minimum order for cheap custom frames, but we strongly advise customers to buy them in bulk to low the oversea shipping cost.